mbrugman67/BusPirate-docs-hugo/content/docs/binmode-reference/protocol-bpio2.md

  > 2
 {{</ term>}}

-Be sure to configure BPIO2 as the binmode before using it.
+Be sure to configure BPIO2 as the binmode.
 Type `binmode` in the Bus Pirate terminal, and select the BPIO2 flatbuffer interface.
 Optionally save BPIO2 as the default binmode when prompted.

 BPIO2 is now available on the second serial port (the one not used by the terminal).